muesli/duf/README.md

     duf

+If you supply arguments, duf will only list specific devices & mount points:

+    duf /home /some/file

 If you want to list everything (including pseudo, duplicate, inaccessible file systems):

     duf --all

-You can show only individual tables:
+You can show and hide specific tables:

     duf --only local,network,fuse,special,loops,binds
+    duf --hide local,network,fuse,special,loops,binds

-You can also show only specific filesystems:
+You can also show and hide specific filesystems:

     duf --only-fs tmpfs,vfat

-You can hide individual tables:

-    duf --hide local,network,fuse,special,loops,binds

-You can also hide specific filesystems:

     duf --hide-fs tmpfs,vfat

-List inode information instead of block usage:

-    duf --inodes

 Sort the output: